trst4996/Ott_CSCI2270_FinalProject/README.md

 contact me at connor.ott@colorado.edu if you want to talk business.

 ## Running the Code
 This was made in Code::Blocks, for Code:Blocks.
-Open finalProject.cbp in Code::Blocks and you should have everything you need right there.
+Open FinalProject.cbp in Code::Blocks and you should have everything you need right there.

 ## Problems